-Any University of Washington student enrolled in a doctoral degree program within the College of Arts and Sciences is eligible to apply to the Cinema and Media Studies graduate certificate program.
+Any University of Washington student enrolled in a doctoral degree program is eligible to apply to the Cinema and Media Studies graduate certificate program.
 Students are required to have a total GPA of 3.5 in their home department prior to admission in this program.

 There are two options for submitting your Application: